arogi/circuit-web/docker-instructions.md

  1. Return to the Docker terminal.

  2. Type: `docker ps -a`
     to see a list of all local docker containers.
 Note the name it gives as a label.
-It often is something like: `silly_tonsils`
+It often is something like: `jolly_ptolemy`

  3. To stop Docker, type: `docker stop container_name`